cranjesh/images-test/TheSoldiersLegacyThorough.md

 As Holmes and I passed the dimly lit library, a voice cut through the hush—sharp, irritated.

-"…Hanger," William Blackwood muttered with disdain.
-"The man's loyalties were always questionable.
-If anyone's meddling with the estate, it's him.
-He seemed loyal to Hawthorne for reasons I can't fathom."
+“…Hanger,” William Blackwood muttered with disdain.
+“The man’s loyalties were always questionable.
+If anyone’s meddling with the estate, it’s him—him and Hawthorne.
+And that chest… Edward knew something, something in those papers that got him killed.”
 A bitter laugh followed.
-"They'll never pin anything on me.
-Not with Katherine parading her innocence and Cartwright lurking like a scolded child."
+“Hargreave says we need only wait.
+No will, no challenge.
+The courts will favor me soon enough.”

 I remained still, my breath held, but the floor beneath me betrayed my caution.
 A single, treacherous creak echoed through the corridor.

 William stopped speaking.
 A heavy silence followed.
 Footsteps approached, slow and deliberate.
 My pulse quickened.
 Then—a soft rustle.
 A loose sheet of paper slipped from a nearby stack and drifted to the floor.

 William exhaled sharply.
-"Damn window drafts…" The footsteps hesitated, then turned away.
+“Damn window drafts…” The footsteps hesitated, then turned away.

-"…Hargreave, my lawyer says we need only wait.
-No will, no challenge.
-The courts will favor the next male heir, and by then, any objections will be nothing more than noise."

-"I'll see you out," William said, his tone clipped.
+“I’ll see you out,” William said, his tone clipped.
 A chair scraped back, followed by the soft tread of retreating steps.
 The conversation was over.

 Only then did I release the breath I had been holding.
-I glanced at Holmes.
-Though he said nothing, there was something measured in his stillness—an assurance that the moment had passed.

-I swallowed hard and whispered, "That was too close."
+I glanced at Holmes and whispered, “He didn’t tell us that—about the chest and Edward’s death.
+He doesn’t want us to find it.”

-Holmes, still watching through the dim light, murmured, "His fingers—did you see?
+Holmes, still watching through the dim light, murmured, “His fingers—did you see?
 He clenched his fist at the mention of the will.
-There is fear beneath his resentment."
+He fears it being found.”

 <br><br><br>
 <br><br><br>